nkleck/CyberStakes2020/Web_Security/400_FirstFail/README.md

 Re-Open your chrome browser so we reload the plugin and browse to `http://challenge.acictf.com:62110/example` and then open the plugin `chrome-extension://cegaaaajnnledpnkmnjenhbakdijgcjo/manager.html`.
 Right-Click > Inspect this page.
 Go to the `console` tab and you should see `hello world` in the output.

 Ok.
 Let's test that we can use the plugin to access a file in the filesystem.
-This time, edit your `data/challenge.acictf.com\:62110` file with a payload that
+This time, edit your `data/challenge.acictf.com\:62110` file with a payload that outputs the contents of a file into a local file we will create.

 ```
 $ vim data/challenge.acictf.com\:62110